-Despite derisive or dismissive opinions from a few music journalists predicting that they would soon fade into obscurity—a Siouxsie and the Banshees copycat, some said—Cocteau Twins proved themselves resilient and difficult to dismiss.
-(Reviews of their music in the UK press tended to be thoughtless and opportunistic hit-jobs.)
-The passing reference to Siouxsie amounted to throat-clearing.
-Having been snapped up by the fledgling independent label 4AD, which, even by 1982, was becoming known for its artistic, experimental moodiness and roster of acts like Bauhaus, The Birthday Party, Rema-Rema, and Modern English, that was slightly to the left of the emerging scene, the trio were doing something new, even if words failed to convey exactly what “it” was.
-In this way, Cocteau Twins, like Jesus and Mary Chain, would always stand apart from more mainstream, radio-friendly counterparts of the time, such as The Cure, Joy Division and New Order, The Smiths, and Echo and the Bunnymen.
+Despite derisive or dismissive opinions from a few music journalists predicting that they would soon fade into obscurity—a Siouxsie and the Banshees copycat, some said—Cocteau Twins proved themselves resilient and difficult to dismiss (even when reviews of their music in the UK press tended to be thoughtless and opportunistic hit-jobs).
+The passing reference to Siouxsie & Co. ultimately amounted to throat-clearing.
+Having been snapped up by the fledgling independent label 4AD—which was becoming known for its artistic, experimental moodiness and roster of acts like Bauhaus, The Birthday Party, Rema-Rema, and Modern English, that was slightly to the left of the emerging scene—the trio were doing something new, even if words failed to convey exactly what “it” was.
+In this way, Cocteau Twins, like Jesus and Mary Chain, would always appear distinct from more radio-friendly counterparts of the time, such as The Cure, Joy Division (and later New Order), The Smiths, or Echo and the Bunnymen.

 Raymonde brought not only sufficient punk sensibility to fill Heggie’s vacancy (Heggie went on to co-found another beloved Scottish band, Lowlife), but a new range of musicianship and songwriting skill.
 Indeed it was Simon who, in 1985, said, “I don’t really think of us as songwriters.
 In the traditional sense, they’re not songs at all.
 Songwriters, to me, mean people who sit down with an acoustic guitar and piano, methodically working out the right chords, what words go with these chords, fitting it all in.
 We don’t work like that.
 It’s usually, turn the tape recorder on and hopefully, in ten minutes, we have something.
 Then Liz will come down, listen and sing.
 It’s not like songwriting, it’s music.”
 In myriad interviews in the years since, neither Raymonde nor Guthrie have described their approach any differently.
 Only in the years just prior to their breakup did this pattern change at all, with Elizabeth contributing more to the instrumentation, and the three working out songs together in real time.